 Getting Chef work in London is surprisingly easy.
 Numerous agencies are ready to sign you up and make commission on the back of your hard work, or you can take the option of freelance work.
 Perhaps you want to get a regular full-time job with all the perks that they offer?
 Here I’ll explain some of the options London offers chefs looking to work.
 I’ll also detail what path I’ve chosen on my return to the capital and how I went about getting temporary and permanent chef work in London for short-term and long stays.
+With Brexit looming the need for more staff has only increased as more qualified chefs shun the capital and stay on the continent.

 Getting Chef Work in London Via an Agency